hackmdio/codimd/README.md

 Get started
 ---
 1. Download a release and unzip or clone into a directory
-2. Enter the directory and type `npm install && bower install`, will install all the dependencies
+2. Enter the directory and type `npm install && bower install`, which will install all the dependencies
-3. Setup the configs, see more on below
+3. Setup the configs, see more below
-4. Setup environment variables, which will overwrite the configs
+4. Setup environment variables which will overwrite the configs
 5. Run the server as you like (node, forever, pm2)

 Upgrade guide
 ---
 If you are upgrading HackMD from an older version, follow these steps:

-1. Fully stop your old server first (important).
+1. Fully stop your old server first (important)
-2. `git pull` or do whatever that really update the files.
+2. `git pull` or do whatever that updates the files
-3. `npm install && bower install` to update dependencies.
+3. `npm install && bower install` to update dependencies
-4. Modify the file named `.sequelizerc`, change the value of the variable `url` with your db connection string.
+4. Modify the file named `.sequelizerc`, change the value of the variable `url` with your db connection string For example: `postgres://username:password@localhost:5432/hackmd`
-   For example: `postgres://username:password@localhost:5432/hackmd`.
-5. Run `node_modules/.bin/sequelize db:migrate`, this step will migrate your db to the latest schema.
+5. Run `node_modules/.bin/sequelize db:migrate`, this step will migrate your db to the latest schema
 6. Start your whole new server!

 Structure